aaronhelton/unbis2skos/README.md

 1. Add JSON-LD output
 2. Add owl:SameAs entries to preserve links to the existing non-SKOS thesaurus website
+3. Add skos:notation fields, especially to Collections
+4. Create a meta-Collection consisting of all top level Collections.

 See it in action here: http://unbis-thesaurus.s3-website-us-east-1.amazonaws.com/

-Code for the web portion was built with Dart.
-Repo coming soon.
+Code for the web portion was built with Dart: https://github.com/aaronhelton/unbis-dart

 ==========
 voc.rb is the old script.
 It works as follows.